1. What is a correlated subquery?

 Use indexes: Ensure that

-columns referenced by the subquery, especially those used in WHERE
+columns referenced by the subquery, especially those used in WHERE clauses, are

 indexed.